tnakamot/sbt-cc/DEVELOPER.md

     user = (your bintray user name)
     password = (your API Key)

-For password field, provide your API Key, not the password you enter when you login Bintray.
+Set your API Key to "password" field, not the password you enter when you login Bintray.

 Finally, in this project directory, run